To be a registered voter in Howard County, you must meet the following requirements:

 - United States citizen;

-- At least 16 years of age (you may register to vote at 16 but cannot vote until at least 18 years of age by the date of the next general or special election);
+- At least 16 years of age (you may register to vote at 16 but cannot vote until at least 18 years of age by the date of the next general election);

 - Not have been convicted of buying or selling votes;